pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .right-column[

 `delegatecall` is the solution for structuring your pure library code: allowing you to put common code in places and run it without polluting method namespace of contracts you're creating.
-Note that you don't even have to use the method manually- when you use Libraries with Mix, the IDE will automatically link your contracts and allow you to write the call as if it were a normal contract within your project.
+Note that mostly you won't even have to use the method manually- when you use Libraries with Mix, the IDE will automatically link your contracts and allow you to write the call as if it were a normal contract within your project.

+It's worth noting that delegates and libraries are the only ways to reuse code between contracts at a CPU level.
+All other conveniences are simply ways of organising your code before it's compiled into one glorious blob.

 ]

+???
+:TODO: update this slide when determined whether manually linking library contracts is doable.

+---
+name: function-pointers
+.left-column[
+<h1>Code best-practises</h1>
+<h2>Iteration vs recursion</h2>
+<h2>Mapping vs. Array</h2>
+<h2>Composition or inheritance</h2>
+<h2>Delegates</h2>
+## Function pointers
+]
+.right-column[

+Though these are noted as a *'quirk'* in the documentation, function pointers might be extremely useful for those used to languages with functions as first-class citizens.
+It's not quite the same, but you can get some of the way there...

+    contract switch {
+        function runOperation(bool useB) public returns(uint z) {
+            var f = operationA;
+            if (useB) f = operationB;
+            return f(x);
+        }

+        function operationA(uint x) internal returns(uint z);
+        function operationB(uint x) internal returns(uint z);
+    }

+]

+???
+:TODO: finish this
+:TODO: can I recommend to always access state vars via `this`? no difference in cost?